barsi/odoo-rtl/README.md

 # Odoo RTL (Right to left) Project

-**version 9.0**
+**version 9.0 community**

-This project developed as a set of modules to provide Right to left support for Odoo (formely known as OpenERP).
+This project developed as a set of modules to provide Right to left support for Odoo v9.0 community edition (formely known as OpenERP).

 the project contains 3 main modules that cover the three main features in odoo that require RTL support: